 - LIBR 220 Resources and Information Services in Professions and Disciplines Topic: Digital Humanities

 - LIBR 240 Information Technology Tools and Applications

 LIBR 246 Information Technology Tools and Applications: Advanced

 LIBR 281 Seminar in Contemporary Issues

 Special session MLIS Students may wish to consider taking courses from the MARA degree program to transfer to their MLIS degree.
 Important: MARA is only offered in special session and is only available to special session students.
-Visit the MARA Courses as Electives page for additional details.
+Visit the MARA courses.

 Effective leadership and management (of people and information) is critically important for all types of work environments and clients.